Pim Fortuyn

-Wilhelmus Simon Petrus Fortuijn, known as Pim Fortuyn (/nl/; 19 February 1948 – 6 May 2002), was a Dutch politician, author, civil servant, businessman, sociologist and academic who founded the party Pim Fortuyn List (Lijst Pim Fortuyn or LPF) in 2002.
+Wilhelmus Simon Petrus Fortuijn, known as Pim Fortuyn (/nl/; 19 February 1948 – 6 May 2002) was a Dutch politician, author, civil servant, businessman, sociologist, and academic who founded the party Pim Fortuyn List (Lijst Pim Fortuyn or LPF) in 2002.

-Fortuyn worked as a professor at the Erasmus University of Rotterdam before branching into a business career and was an advisor to the Dutch government on social infrastructure.
+Fortuyn worked as an extraordinary professor at the Erasmus University of Rotterdam until 1995 after which he went for a business career and was an advisor to the Dutch government on social infrastructure.
 He then became prominent in the Netherlands as a press columnist, writer and media commentator.

 Initially a Marxist who was sympathetic to the Communist Party of the Netherlands, and later a member of the Dutch Labour Party in the 1970s, Fortuyn's beliefs began to shift to the right in the 1990s, especially related to the immigration policies of the Netherlands.
 Fortuyn criticised multiculturalism, immigration and Islam in the Netherlands.
-He called Islam "a backward culture", and was quoted as saying that if it were legally possible, he would close the borders for Muslim immigrants.
+He called Islam "a backward culture" and was quoted as saying that if it were legally possible, he would close the borders for Muslim immigrants.
 Fortuyn also supported tougher measures against crime and opposed state bureaucracy, wanting to reduce the Dutch financial contribution to the European Union.
 He was labelled a far-right populist by his opponents and in the media, but he fiercely rejected this label.
 Fortuyn was openly gay and a supporter of gay rights.

 Fortuyn explicitly distanced himself from "far-right" politicians such as the Belgian Filip Dewinter, Austrian Jörg Haider, or Frenchman Jean-Marie Le Pen whenever compared to them.
 While he compared his own politics to centre-right politicians such as Silvio Berlusconi of Italy and Edmund Stoiber of Germany, he also admired former Dutch Prime Minister Joop den Uyl, a social democrat, and Democratic U.S. president John F. Kennedy.
 Fortuyn also criticised the polder model and the policies of the outgoing government of Wim Kok and repeatedly described himself and LPF's ideology as pragmatic and not populistic.
 He also became known for his unconventional and flamboyant way of debating which was considered unique in Dutch politics at the time.
 In March 2002, his newly created LPF became the largest party in Fortuyn's hometown Rotterdam during the Dutch municipal elections held that year.

 Fortuyn was assassinated during the 2002 Dutch national election campaign by Volkert van der Graaf, a left-wing environmentalist and animal rights activist.
 In court at his trial, Van der Graaf said he murdered Fortuyn to stop him from exploiting Muslims as "scapegoats" and targeting "the weak members of society" in seeking political power.
 The LPF went on to poll in second place during the election but went into decline soon after before it was ultimately disbanded at a national level in 2008.
 Despite this, Fortuyn's ideas and legacy continued to have an impact upon Dutch politics.
 Observers have described his ideological influence as Fortuynism or the Fortuyn revolt.